nicnocquee/speed-docs/apps/speed-docs-github-action/README.md

 ### Published Action (Recommended)

-Use the published action from GitHub:
+Use the published action from the dedicated repository:

 ```yaml
 name: Deploy Documentation